Kruithne/wow.export/README.md

 - Convert local M2/BLP files by drag-dropping them onto the application.

 ## Installing
 To install wow.export, navigate to the [site](https://www.kruithne.net/wow.export/) and download the latest version.
-That's it!

 ## Updating
 When an update to wow.export is available, you will be prompted in the application to update.
-This process is done entirely automatically once you accept the update!
+This process is done entirely automatically once you accept the update.

 ## Building (Developers Only)
 - 🔨 Building wow.export **requires** Node 15.3.0 or above.